 The project was a window and siding replacement.
 The company doing the work, Brothers Services, of Baltimore, elected to replace the existing windows with what are sometimes referred to as inserts or pocket windows.
 As work proceeded, the homeowner became alarmed.
 Why weren’t the full windows being removed?

 A phone call to the company ended up at the desk of exteriors manager, Jon Riefler.
-Riefler listened briefly and realized he would need to explain in person why the company was installing that way.
+Riefler listened briefly and realized he would need to explain in person why the company was installing insert replacement window.
 He headed to the jobsite “with parts and pieces” to do just that.

 There are two methods of replacing a window: full-frame, or insert.
 An explanation provided by manufacturer Marvin Windows is that “insert window replacement is when new windows are installed within the existing frame.
 Only the old sash, hardware and covers are removed and replaced.”
 Full-frame is when "existing windows are completely removed down to the studs and the new window is installed in the opening.”